How To Heal Scabs Fast: 10 Pro Tips

 So now you know what a scab is, how one forms, and why scabs are important for preventing infection.
 But what you really want to know is how to heal scabs fast - so let’s dive in!

-The do’s and don’ts of how to heal scabs fast
+10 tips on how to heal scabs fast

-DO keep your scab clean
+1. Keep your scab clean

 The first and most important step in how to heal scabs fast is to keep them clean.
 This will help to prevent infection and will also speed up the healing process.